liatrio-enterprise/github-migration-azure-devops/README.md

 * `GH_IMPORT_PAT` - GitHub PAT with full `repo` access

 ## Usage
 Run the workflow in `.github/workflows/import.yml`; provide the URL to the source ADO org and the name of the source project.
+By default, the workflow will use the org it's running in as the importation target, but this can be overridden when running the workflow.

 ![run workflow interface](img/run_workflow.png)